 - they provide labour and materials (materials supplied must be sufficient for the size and nature of the job)

 - they act as a speaker, negotiator or paymaster

 When is a sub-contractor said to be ‘employed’?

 Where only small amounts of materials are supplied, the person is treated as a labour-only sub-contractor and is said to be an employed person, eg a carpenter supplying a few tools, nails or screws.
 This decision is unaffected by the fact that the labour-only sub-contractor may hold a valid ITIS exemption card.

 The sub-contractor must show their employer their registration card, together with photographic ID, for any work performed as a labour-only contractor or sub-contractor.

 The above will need to be re-considered for each new contract.

-If you're in doubt concerning the above regulations, you can talk to the Contributions and Enforcement team at the Social Security Department who will be happy to help.
+If you're in doubt concerning the above regulations, you can talk to the Contributions and Enforcement team at Customer and Local Services who will be happy to help.

 Work in the home